canjs/can-stache-bindings/docs/bindings.md

 ```html
 <div child-attr:from="value"/>
 ```

-You can also explicitly use the [can-component::ViewModel ViewModel] using `vm:childProp:from="value"` or the element using `el:child-attr:from="value"`.

 > __Note:__ If the value being passed to the component is an object, changes to the object's properties will still be visible to the component.
 Objects are passed by reference.
 See [can-stache-bindings#OneWayBindingWithObjects One Way Binding With Objects].